readthedocs/readthedocs.org/docs/user/guides/setup/index.rst

 The following how-to guides help you solve common tasks and challenges in the setup and configuration stages.

+⏩️ :doc:`Connect your Read the Docs account to your Git provider </guides/connecting-git-account>`
+    Steps to connect an account on |git_providers_or| with your Read the Docs account

 .. seealso::

    :doc:`/tutorial/index`
       All you need to know to get started.

 .. toctree::
    :maxdepth: 1